How to Understand and Manage the Cash Flow Cycle for eCommerce Business

 2. Costs to Sell a Product

-First, you have your variable costs of materials, labor and shipping that are all integrated into the price you charge to make each product or service that you offer.
-Next, you have fixed costs to run the business such as website hosting fees, accounting software, customer support services among other things .
-These may be monthly recurring expenses or one-time upfront costs to get started – it depends on what’s best for your specific situation .
+First, your variable costs of materials, labor, and shipping are all integrated into the price you charge to make each product or service you offer.
+Next, you have fixed costs to run the business, such as website hosting fees, accounting software, and customer support services; these may be monthly recurring expenses or one-time upfront costs to get started – depending on what’s best for your station.
 You can check out Shopify’s pricing plan here if these types of expenses sound intimidating to manage.

-If we go back to our cost per acquisition example #1, unfortunately we’ll have to say goodbye to half our customers until they’re willing to spend the same amount again.
-But if you’re able to keep this same customer spending $50 per month on your products (or more) then that’s great!
-You can use any leftover money in your company’s bank account to re-invest into advertising or marketing, purchase new inventory, pay yourself a salary, offer discounts/promotions and so much more!
+If we go back to our cost-per-acquisition example #1, unfortunately, we’ll have to say goodbye to half our you can they’re willing to spend the same amount again.
+But if you can ke, ep this same customer paying $50 per month for your products (or more), that’s great!
+You can use any leftover money in your company’s bank account to reinvest into advertising or marketing, purchase new inventory, pay yourself a salary, offer discounts/promotions, and so much more!

 When it comes time for quarterly taxes in the US, you’ll need all of your transaction records including how much was spent or earned for each reseller.
-Shopify stores are required to submit 1099 MISC forms for anyone who earned at least $20k per year selling on their business platform.
-If you don’t want to deal with the hassle of manually filling out tax forms and mailing them (which can take quite a bit of time!) then you can choose to use an accountant or let Shopify handle it.
+Shopify stores must submit 1099 MISC forms for anyone who made at least $20k per year selling on their business platform if you don’t want to deal with the hassle of manually ng out tax forms and mailing them (which can take quite a bit of time!) then you can choose to use an accountant or let Shopify handle it.

-Recurring revenue is like money in the bank for ecommerce businesses – it’s much easier to plan ahead and manage your business finances when you know how much cash will be coming in each month.
+Recurring revenue is like money in the bank for ecommerce businesses – it’s much easier to plan and manage your business finances when you know how much Cash will be coming in each month.
 If you offer subscriptions, selling in bulk or bundling products, consider raising prices so recurring customers won’t feel cheated by higher costs.
 You can compare Shopify’s pricing plans here if you’re interested in starting a subscription ecommerce store.

 3. Costs to Sell a Product per Unit

-Many types of retailers will add a markup to each item they sell.
-This process is called costing-out your products and it’s a strategy that’s used to determine the maximum price you should charge for a product or service.
-In other words, after finding out what your costs are to make that Buzzfeed Tasty recipe video, then multiply that number based on your ideal profit margin (which can be anywhere from 10% – 30%) .
+Many types of retailers will add a markup t,o each item they sell.
+This process is called costing out your products and is a strategy used to determine the maximum price you show your costsoduct or service.
+In other words, after fndut what your costs are to make that Buzzfeed Tasty recipe video, multiply that number based on your ideal profit margin (which can be anywhere from 10% – 30%) .

-To find this optimal profit margin, take the amount of money you want to earn in gross revenue during one month, then subtract all of your expenses including labor, materials and overhead costs .
-For example, say you’re starting an ecommerce store where you sell novelty coffee mugs – when accounting for every expense possible (overhead , taxes, shipping fees, etc.) your business will probably experience $1,000 per month in total costs.
+To find this optimal profit margin, take the amount of money you want to earn,n in gross revenue during o one month, then subtract all of your expenses including labor, materials and overhead costs .
+For example, say you’re starting an ecommerce store where you sell novelty coffee mugs – when account, ting for every expense possible (overhead , taxes, shipping fees, etc.), your business will probably experience $1,000 monthly in total costs.

-After doing some research on similar products sold online, you’ve determined that the most money you could hope to earn would be $4,000 in gross revenue during one month (selling 100 mugs).
-So your new price for each mug should be at least $40 after adding up all of your expenses plus a 10-20% profit margin .
+After researching similar products sold online, you’ve determined that the most money you could hope to earn would be $4,000 in gross revenue during one month (selling 100 mugs).
+So your new price for each cup should be at least $40 after adding up all your expenses plus a 10-20% profit margin .
 This means that if these coffee mugs were bought wholesale from the manufacturer and cost out at around $5.00 each with shipping, then your customer would pay about $30 per mug after all of their combined costs are totaled – this includes overhead/rent/wages/shipping/reseller costs, etc.

-Remember that your target customer may be willing to pay up to $100 for that same Buzzfeed Tasty recipe coffee mug – plus they’re probably more likely to buy additional items from the same company too.
-If you find yourself selling retail products at a small price point, there’s a good chance it will cost you more in overhead expenses compared to selling bulk orders or subscriptions with recurring revenue.
+Remember that your target customer may be willing to pay up to $100 for that same Buzzfeed Tasty recipe coffee mug – plus, they’re probably more likely to buy additional items from the same company too.
+If you find yourself selling retail products at a small price point, there’s a good chance it will cost you more overhead expenses than selling bulk orders or subscriptions with recurring revenue.

 4. COSTS ASSOCIATED WITH STORES THAT SELL MULTIPLE PRODUCTS

-Here’s where things get interesting – if you plan on starting an ecommerce store that offers multiple product lines or types of services then you’ll have some added labor and planning costs before hitting the “sell” button.
-Some of this will be determined by your business model , but you can also consider how many products are sold per order.
+Here’s where things get interesting – if you plan on starting an ecommerce store that offers multiple product lines or types of serv, you’llu’ll have some added labor and planning costs before hitting the “sell” button.
+Your business model will determine some of this, but you can also consider how many products are sold per order.

-For example, if each product is offered in small/medium/large sizes or has different color options then it will require more time and attention compared to selling a single item “as is” .
+For example, if each product is offered in small/medium/large sizes or has different color options, it will require more time and attentthand to sell a single item “as is.”
 To keep things simple, let’s say you plan on starting an ecommerce store that offers only 1 product – so the first step would be figuring out what expenses come with selling a specific item.

 Remember that most wholesale vendors charge a restocking fee when returned goods aren’t in good condition during returns.
-Since postage printing rates go up around January-February, most online retailers start stocking-up on boxes and bubble wrap during December so they can mark-up their prices on January 1st.
+Since postage printing rates increase around January-February, most online retailers start stocking up on boxes and bubble wrap during December to mark their price-determining 1st.

 So how much should you charge for each product after figuring out your costs?
 You can either price products with a markup or cost-plus formula.
-Most ecommerce stores go with the markup method, which means adding up all of your costs (rent/wages/shipping/overhead, etc.) then multiplying that amount by 2 – 15% to find the new retail price.
-Using this strategy, your $5 coffee mug might now cost more than $8 depending on how much it actually costs you in overhead.
+Most ecommerce stores use the markup method, which means adding up all of your expenses (rent/wages/shipping/overhead, etc.) and multiplying that amount by 2 – 15% to find the new retail price.
+Using this strategy, your $5 coffee mug might now cost more than $8, depending on how much it costs you in overhead.

-But what if you want to offer wholesale pricing and market yourself as “the cheapest place” in town?
-Then we would suggest using the cost-plus formula instead, which involves adding up your costs (rent/wages/shipping/overhead) then add another 10% or more to that number – this will help you reach an attainable retail price point while still offering discounted wholesale prices.
+But what if you want to offer wholesale pri ng and market yourself as “the cheapest place” in town?
+Then we would suggest using the cost-plus formula instead, which involves adding up your costs (rent/wages/shipping/overhead) and adding another 10% or more to that number – this will help you reach a possible retail price point while still offering discounted wholesale prices.

-So if these coffee mugs were bought wholesale from the manufacturer and cost out at $5.00 each with shipping, then we would add another 20% to the final price before marketing it online: $6.25 per mug becomes $7.95 + shipping.
-Keep in mind that most wholesale vendors offer discounts to retailers who buy larger quantities, so we suggest reaching out directly for better pricing and special offers when possible.
+So if these coffee mugs were bought wholesale from the manufacturer and cost $5.00 each with shipping, then we would add another 20% to the final price before marketing it online: $6.25 per mug becomes $7.95 + shipping.
+Remember that most wholesale vendors offer discounts to retailers who buy larger quantities, so we suggest reaching out directly for better pricing and special offers when possible.

 eCommerce Cash Flow Cycle Impact on your business